The Last Supper

 • Bitter herbs: These were eaten to remind the Jews of the bitter times in Egypt.

-• Wine: This was to be drunk at four specific times in the Passover meal.
+• Wine: This was to be drunk at four specific times during the Passover meal.

 In the famous Leonardo Da Vinci painting of the Last Supper, Jesus and the twelve apostles are depicted sitting at a table on one side facing the viewer.
 It is more likely that the table was very low, with those participating reclining on cushions.
 This would have been the custom of that time.